ikigai0822/Time-table-scheduler/README.md

 ### Evaluation
 Using Genetics Algorithm, a number of trade-off solutions, in terms of multiple objectives of the problem, could be obtained very easily.
 Moreover, each of the obtained solutions has been found much better than a manually prepared solution which is in use.

-### Further Work
-•	Though this web-app serves as a basic time table generator, there is a lot more which could be done to make this project even better in terms of consideration of soft constraints like professor giving preference to particular class.

-•	The up-gradations I look up to currently will be Classroom size considerations, lab facility consideration and multiple subject selection for faculty.
-I will try to bring the following up-gradations very soon.

-•	More features such as schedule print for individual faculty etc. would also be involved to make this more useful as a final product.

-## Author

-**Pranav Khurana**

 <i>PS: Project Report(in pdf) is available in root folder as AutomatedTimeTableScheduler.pdf</i>